 4.1.
-The scenario
+The Scenario

-The scenario selected, called "process rate change", occurs when the process time of a given operation is reduced significantly from its normal value.
-When this type of event occurs, different actions need to be taken based on the type of operation and the severity of the rate reduction, Some of the actions may be taken automatically according to the given business rules, others may involve human decisions.
-Some actions may be as simple as recording the event in the logging file, others may be as complicated and expensive as requesting a re-scheduling based on the changed operation rate.
+In general, scenarios represent exceptions to the normal or expected activities or events that need special attention.
+The user scenario selected, called "process rate change", occurs when the process time of a given operation is reduced significantly from its normal value.
+When this type of event occurs, different actions need to be taken based on the type of operation and the severity of the rate reduction, Some of the actions may be taken automatically according to the given business rules, and others may involve human decisions.
+Some actions may be as simple as recording the event in the logging file, and others may be as complicated and expensive as requesting a re-scheduling based on the changed operation rate.
 The process rate change scenario is depicted in Figure 4 below.
-Note that two real application programs, namely the FactoryOp (a MES by IBM) and MOOPI (a Finite Scheduler by Berclain) are used in this scenario.
+Note that two real application programs, namely the FactoryOp (a MES by IBM) and MOOPI (a Finate Scheduler by Berclain), are used in this scenario.